nextflow-io/nf-validation/docs/contributing/setup.md

 To test with Nextflow for development purpose:

-1. Clone the Nextflow repo into a sibling directory
+Clone the Nextflow repo into a sibling directory

    ```bash
    cd .. && git clone https://github.com/nextflow-io/nextflow
    cd nextflow && ./gradlew exportClasspath
    ```

-2. Append to the `settings.gradle` in this project the following line:
+Append to the `settings.gradle` in this project the following line:

    ```bash
    includeBuild('../nextflow')
    ```

-3. Compile the plugin code
+Compile the plugin code

    ```bash
    ./gradlew compileGroovy
    ```

-4. run nextflow with this command:
+Run nextflow with this command:

    ```bash
    ./launch.sh run -plugins nf-validation <script/pipeline name> [pipeline params]